Campus-Molndal-CLOH24/FirstTurnIn_NiklasH/CLO24_FirstTurnInNiklasH/Documentation.md

 1) Add a CD
 2) Remove a CD
 3) Search for title and/or artist
-Problem: How do we handle multiple copies of the same CD? (add "quantity" to the CD class?)
+Problem: How do we handle multiple copies of the same CD?

 # Classes and class-diagram:
 Initial plan is to try to use the PlantUML extention in VS Code.
 Write the program in Visual Studio 2022, open the project folder in VS Code and then try to automaticly create the class diagram (and save as UML) via VSCode.